-G0 Please provide the URL of your institution's net price calculator: http://www.cameron.edu/info/cost-calculator Provide 2011-2012 academic year costs of attendance for the following categories that are applicable to your institution.
+G0 Please provide the URL of your institution's net price calculator:

+Provide 2012-2013 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2011-2012 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2011-2012 academic year costs of attendance will be available:
+ı Х Check here if your institution's 2012-2013 academic year costs of attendance are not available at this time ı and provide an approximate date (i.e., month/day) when your institution's final 2012-2013 academic year I costs of attendance will be available: 1-Aug-12

-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2011-2012 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2012-2013 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

-2010-2011 TUITION AND FEES
+2011-2012

 G1 First-Year Undergraduates

 G1 PRIVATE INSTITUTIONS

 Tuition:

 G1 PUBLIC INSTITUTIONS

 Tuition:

-In-district \$2,963 \$2,963
+In-district \$3,105 \$3,105

 G1 PUBLIC INSTITUTIONS

-In-state (out-of-district):
+In-state (out-of-district): \$3,105 \$3,105

 G1 PUBLIC INSTITUTIONS

-Out-of-state: \$9,180 \$9,180
+Out-of-state: \$9,713 \$9,713

 G1 NONRESIDENT ALIENS

 Tuition:

-G1 REQUIRED FEES: \$1,373 \$1,373
+G1 REQUIRED FEES: \$1,485 \$1,485

 G1 ROOM AND BOARD:

-(on-campus) \$3,668 \$3,668
+(on-campus) \$3,754 \$3,754

 G1 ROOM ONLY:

-(on-campus) \$1,428 \$1,428
+(on-campus) \$1,458 \$1,458

 G1 BOARD ONLY:

-(on-campus meal plan) \$2,240 \$2,240
+(on-campus meal plan) \$2,296 \$2,296

-G1 Comprehensive tuition and room and

-college cannot provide separate tuiti on and room and
+G1 Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees):

-board fees):

 G1 Other: